jlmayfield/jlmayfield.github.io/_posts/2018-1-13-Know-Your-Grade-Example.md

 #### Your Current Grade

 First things first.
-Where your grade is at right now?
+What's your current grade?
 Checking the syllabus tells you that homework assignments count for 30% of your grade and that there are 10 total homework assignments throughout the semester.
-You also see that the short writing assignments also count for 30% of your grade but there are only 5 of those.
+You also see that the short writing assignments also count for 30% of your grade but that there are only 5 of those.

-Let's start with the total weight of all these assignments.
-We compute assignment weight using the function $$ w_a $$,
+Let's first compute the total weight of all these assignments using the function $$ w_a $$,

 $$w_a(w_c,n) = \frac{w_c}{n}$$